hcstubbe/analysis-template-lcarsm2/keys/README.md

 # Keys

-Create a file called `keys.txt` in this folder (make sure the filename is correct).
+Edit the `keys.txt` file in this folder adding your keys.

 You get your keys upon first launching the study.
 Copy your study keys to the `keys.txt` file like this: